 I am tempted to share another story with you:

-A few meters away, he saw another man, younger, more a teenager, childlike, bending down, picking something, and throwing it in the ocean.
+A few meters away, he saw another man, younger, more a teenager, childlike, bending down, picking up something, and throwing it into the ocean.

 “What are you doing?” he asked, somewhat amused.

 “Oh, I’m saving these starfish.
-Sun’s gonna be up soon and they’ll die as the waves are receding.”
+The sun’s gonna be up soon and they’ll die as the waves are receding.”

 The old man chuckled and said, “There’s miles and miles of beach, it’s littered with tens of thousands of dying starfish.
 Your saving a handful won’t make any difference.”

-The young one reached out to another starfish, picked it, tossed it back in the sea, and spoke, “It made a difference to that one!”
+The young one reached down to another starfish, picked it up, tossed it back into the sea, and said, “It made a difference to that one!”

 I find this story truly beautiful.
 An act of charity is not always about material things, compassion is not necessarily about making grandiose plans and never finding enough time or steam to bring them to fruition, it may well be a small gesture, a random act, to an acquaintance or a stranger.
 It all adds up, it is like depositing money in your bank account.
 Your every compassionate act is a deposit in your emotional account of positivity, balance, and bliss.
-Practice compassion to be strong, you will feel grateful too, a sense of peace engulfs automatically as a result.
+Practice compassion to be strong, you will feel grateful too, and a sense of peace will engulf you automatically as a result of it.
 However insignificant or irrational your act may appear to the world, let that not bother you, let that remain irrelevant.

-Either be strong, wise, kind and big-hearted to practice compassion or simply be compassionate and other virtues will cling to you naturally, like pollen on bees, moth to a light-source, like iron to a magnet.
+Either be strong, wise, kind, and big-hearted to practice compassion or simply be compassionate and the other virtues will cling to you naturally, like pollen on bees, like moths to a light source, and iron to a magnet.
 Read – How compassion can be unreasonable.

-Simiti simiti jala bharahi talava jimi sadaguna sajjana payi ava, virtues accumulate in the noble one the same way as raindrops do in a pond, writes Goswami Tulasidasa.
+Simiti simiti jala bharahi talava jimi sadaguna sajjana payi ava – Virtues accumulate in the noble one the same way raindrops do in a pond, writes Goswami Tulasidasa.
 Practice one virtue and many more will make a permanent home in your heart.